8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

 1. Somewhat familiar with [Vue](http://vuejs.org/)
 2. Have [Node](https://nodejs.org/en/) installed on your computer
 3. Use [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/lang/en/)
-4. Are excited about playing with GraphQL!
+4. You are excited about playing with GraphQL!

 ## Using Vue instant prototyping
 The most under-valued and epic (in my humble opinion) Vue feature is [instant prototyping](https://cli.vuejs.org/guide/prototyping.html).
 What does that mean?
 It means that without having to set up an entire Vue project you can develop a single component in isolation.